Assistance programs Jackson County Michigan.

-Holiday assistance is available in Jackson County and he nearby region.
-Several charities, churches, and non-profits may be able to provide free toys, clothing, gifts, meals, and more to low income families and children.
+Free holiday assistance is available in Jackson County and the nearby region.
+Several charities, churches, and non-profits may be able to provide free Christmas toys, clothing, gifts, meals, and more to low income families and children.
 Most of the services are provided first come - served basis.
 More on Central Michigan free holiday help.

 Dedicated mortgage counselors help consumers work directly with their banks and mortgage lenders when needed.
 In rental delinquency situations, counselors provide options for getting the rent current and finding assistance or transitioning to more affordable housing.

 Also get help reducing such debts as credit cards and medical.
 It is important for a consumer to deal with bills and debts, and credit counselors can help here as well.
 Call Greenpath at (517) 788-9866.